ros2/ros1_bridge/README.md

 # Bridge communication between ROS 1 and ROS 2

-This package provides a network bridge which enables to exchange messages between ROS 1 and ROS 2.
+This package provides a network bridge which enables the exchange of messages between ROS 1 and ROS 2.

-The bridge has currently only been implemented in C++ as at the time the Python API for ROS 2 had not been developed.
+The bridge is currently implemented in C++ as at the time the Python API for ROS 2 had not been developed.
 Because of this its support is limited to only the message/service types available at compile time of the bridge.
-The bridge included with the prebuilt ROS 2 binaries supports the interface packages listed in the [ros2/common_interfaces repository.](https://github.com/ros2/common_interfaces)
+The bridge provided with the prebuilt ROS 2 binaries includes support for common ROS interfaces (messages/services), such as the interface packages listed in the [ros2/common_interfaces repository.](https://github.com/ros2/common_interfaces)
+See [the documentation](doc/index.rst) for more details on how ROS 1 and ROS 2 interfaces are associated with each other.
+If you would like to use a bridge with other interfaces (including your own custom types), you will have to build the bridge from source (instructions below).

-*Note:* For binary releases up to and including `release-alpha8`, some of the aforemention interfaces are skipped - check the git tag of the release in question to know which packages were built.
+*Note:* For binary releases up to and including `release-alpha8`, some of the interfaces in `common_interfaces` are skipped - check the git tag of the release in question to see which interfaces were built.

 ## Prerequisites